jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Adds the legendary effects to the naming rules for Enclave X-02 Power Armor
 * Injects Enclave X-02 Power Armor into the legendary drop lists in Power Armor to the People
 * Removes the set of Enclave X-02 from the Glowing Sea Red Rocket
+* Adds X-02 as a rare power armor piece at the Atom Cats Garage starting at level 21

 **Compatibility:**
 * Requires a patch for Some Assembly Required (included in the installer)